CatalaLang/catala-formalization/README.md

-# Artifact for "Should You Use Continuation Semantics for Your λ-calculus?
-Application to Catala’s Verified Compilation"
+# Artifact for "Scaling Up Mechanized Proof Automation for Small-step Semantics"

-This is the companion artifact to the paper "Should You Use Continuation Semantics for Your λ-calculus?
-Application to Catala’s Verified Compilation".
+This is the companion artifact to the paper "Scaling Up Mechanized Proof Automation for Small-step Semantics".

-This artifact contains only the Rocq code described in the paper.
-We plan to include the transformation implementation in the official Catala compiler upon submission to the OOPSLA Artifacts track.
+This artifact contains the Rocq code described in the paper.

 ## Detailed File Description